keyboard_arrow_up

 Super-Water®

-A chemical additive that enables water jet cutting machines to increase cutting speed, focus the cutting stream and reduce wear of high-pressure components.
+A proprietary additive that enhances cutting speed, stream concentration, and reduces wear on high-pressure components.

 Tab/Tabbing